sxlxc/Hakyllsite/posts/ultrametrics.md

 A good property of embedding into 2-HSTs is we don't require the solution to integral.
 However, the main difficulty is that we need to solve $\log \Delta$ labeling problems and they are dependent.
 For example, if $x,y$ are not separated at level $r$, they shouldn't be separated at any higher level; In a distribution of 2-HSTs, this means that the probability of $x\sim y$ is non-decreasing in the level.

 With all these observation in mind, the LP seems intuitive.

+# TODO

+- understand their LP.
+    - why don't they use the same variable for separation as uniform labeling LP?
+    - why the optimal solution is not always a distribution of HSTs
+- how to move from exact 2-HST to general HSTs?